A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

 From now on, assume that \ref{rule_3_a} does not hold.
-Then both $\precommit(A,T,P)$ and $\prevote(A',T',P)$ cannot be implied by the same message $\approve(k,p,T,P)$, as otherwise $A'$ is a descendant of~$A$.
-Thus, there have to be two distinct messages $\approve(k,p,T,P)$ and $\approve(k',p',T',P)$ such that the first implies the message $\precommit(A,T,P)$ and the second implies the message $\prevote(A',T',P)$.
-As $\prevote(A',T',P)$ is implied by $\approve(k',p',T',P)$, we must have $k'<h(A')\leq h(T')$.
+Then both $\precommit(A,T,\validator)$ and $\prevote(A',T',\validator)$ cannot be implied by the same message $\approve(k,p,T,\validator)$, as otherwise $A'$ is a descendant of~$A$.
+Thus, there have to be two distinct messages $\approve(k,p,T,\validator)$ and $\approve(k',p',T',\validator)$ such that the first implies the message $\precommit(A,T,\validator)$ and the second implies the message $\prevote(A',T',\validator)$.
+As $\prevote(A',T',\validator)$ is implied by $\approve(k',p',T',\validator)$, we must have $k'<h(A')\leq h(T')$.
 For the sake of contradiction, let us assume that $k\geq k'$.
-Then the branch up to~$T$ cannot contain any implied prevote by~$P$ for a block at height~$h(A')$, because we assume that this branch does not contain~$A'$ (otherwise again $A'$ is a descendant of~$A$), $P$ already send a $\prevote(A',T',P)$ message on a different branch and \ref{rule_1} is satisfied.
+Then the branch up to~$T$ cannot contain any implied prevote by~$\validator$ for a block at height~$h(A')$, because we assume that this branch does not contain~$A'$ (otherwise again $A'$ is a descendant of~$A$), $\validator$ already send a $\prevote(A',T',\validator)$ message on a different branch and \ref{rule_1} is satisfied.
 Using the notation from Definition~\ref{def-trans-approve}, this implies that $j_2\geq h(A')$ for the chain~$C$ up to~$T$.
-Therefore any precommit implied by the message $\approve(k,p,T,P)$ must be for blocks at height larger than~$h(A')$.
+Therefore any precommit implied by the message $\approve(k,p,T,\validator)$ must be for blocks at height larger than~$h(A')$.
 This would mean $h(A)>h(A')$, a contradiction.
 Hence, we must have~$k<k'$.

 As $k<k'$ holds, we must have $p\leq p'$ by condition~\ref{condition_B_approval} of the \monoRule.
-Note that we must have $h(A)\leq p$ as $p$ is the largest height of a block with prevotes by~$>2/3$ of the block proposers included in the chain up to~$T$.
+Note that we must have $h(A)\leq p$ as $p$ is the largest height of a block with prevotes by~$>2/3$ of the validators included in the chain up to~$T$.
 Let $\bar{B}$ be the block at height~$p'$ that is an ancestor of~$T'$.
-We have $h(A)\leq p\leq p'=h(\bar{B})$ and there are $\prevote(\bar{B},\cdot, \cdot)$ messages by~$>2/3$ of the block proposers contained in the blockchain up to~$T'$.
+We have $h(A)\leq p\leq p'=h(\bar{B})$ and there are $\prevote(\bar{B},\cdot, \cdot)$ messages by~$>2/3$ of the validators contained in the blockchain up to~$T'$.
 Thus,~\ref{rule_3} is also satisfied. \end{proof}

-By Lemma~\ref{lem-approve-satisfies-protocol-rules}, the protocol rules~\ref{rule_1}--\ref{rule_3} are satisfied when block proposers cast prevotes and precommits implicitly via approve messages.
-This means that also Theorem~\ref{theo-safety} holds for the case that block proposers only use approve messages for the consensus algorithm.
+By Lemma~\ref{lem-approve-satisfies-protocol-rules}, the protocol rules~\ref{rule_1}--\ref{rule_3} are satisfied when validators cast prevotes and precommits implicitly via approve messages.
+This means that also Theorem~\ref{theo-safety} holds for the case that validators only use approve messages for the consensus algorithm.